-The outcome of the review of effectiveness provided the necessary assurance that overall the arrangements in place remain effective however significant weaknesses have been identified specifically in relation to services for children in need of help and protection, children looked after and care leavers, and the effectiveness of the local safeguarding children board.
+The outcome of the review of effectiveness provided the necessary assurance and that no significant issues were identified, with the exception of the need to continue to improve Children's Safeguarding services.
 The findings of the review have been reported to the Audit and Governance Committee and under their Terms of Reference the Committee have satisfied themselves that the Annual Governance Statement properly reflects the risk environment and any actions required to improve it.

-Cabinet and the Audit and Governance Committee have advised us of the findings of the review of the effectiveness of the governance framework, and an improvement plan has been agreed.
-Significant improvement activity in relation to Children's safeguarding services is on-going.
+Cabinet and the Audit and Governance Committee have advised us of the findings of the review of the effectiveness of the governance framework, and that the arrangements continue to be regarded as fit for purpose in accordance with the governance framework.
+The areas to be addressed with new actions are outlined in the agreed improvement plan.

-We propose over the coming year to take steps to implement the improvement plan to further enhance the Council's governance arrangements and urgently improve Children's safeguarding services.
-We are satisfied that these steps will address the need for improvements that were identified in the review and we will monitor their implementation and operation.
+We propose over the coming year to take steps to implement the improvement plan to further enhance the Council's governance arrangements.
+We are satisfied that these steps will address the need for improvements that were identified in the review and we will monitor their implementation and operation as part of the next annual review.

-Paul Watson Leader of the Council Sonia Tognarelli Director of Finance
+Paul Watson Leader of the Council Chief Executive